The European Award for Citizenship, Security and Defence

 F 78000 VERSAILLES, France

-The organisers shall determine the composition of the jury which will include acknowledged experts on European affairs from countries and institutions of the European Union.
+The organisers shall determine the composition of the jury which will include acknowledged experts on European affairs from countries and institutions of the Council of Europe.

 The jury shall establish a list to include the winner and possibly runners-up, as well as special merit award winners, for specific categories (article 2 areas, young persons, institutions, industry, teachers, etc.)

 The jury’s deliberations shall be secret and irrevocable.
 All participants in the competition shall undertake to abide by these rules and accept the jury’s decisions.